Responses and Emotions

 Sources of Help

-Befrienders centres offer confidential emotional support to anyone in crisis.
+Befrienders centres offer confidential emotional support to anyone in crisis and persons bereaved by suicide often call Befrienders centres for support.

 Losing someone close to you brings about intense grief and mourning.
 The loss of someone through suicide often results in different responses and emotions.
 Bereavement by suicide is prolonged.
 Shock, social isolation and guilt are often greater and the element of choice raises painful questions.